folio-org/stripes-components/lib/DateRangeWrapper/readme.md

 Primitive for setting up two Datepickers to assemble a date range structure.
 Dates outside of the range (before the start date or after the end date) are excluded.
 Makes use of render props and prop getters to allow for variable layouts of the components within.

-## With Redux-form Fields
+## With Final-Form Fields
-While it can certainly be used with vanilla Datepickers, a common use-case of FOLIO forms will be redux-form.
+While it can certainly be used with vanilla Datepickers, a common use-case of FOLIO forms will be final-form.
-Used with Redux-form, we need to apply a custom value getter.
+Used with Final-Form, we need to apply a custom value getter.
 Here's what that code looks like.
 ```
   import { DateRangeWrapper, Datepicker } from '@folio/stripes/components'

-    // with redux-form, best value comes in the 2nd param...
+    // with final-form, form values are stored in `values` object
-    const getter = (e, value) => {
+    const startGetter = (values) => {
-      return value;
+      return values.rangeStartDate;
     };

-    // bring in redux-form's initialValues to get initial dates, if there are any.
-    const {
+    const endGetter = (values) => {
-      initialValues
-    } = this.props;
+      return values.rangeEndDate;
+    };

     return (
       <form>
         <DateRangeWrapper
-          initialStartDate={initialValues.rangeStartDate}
-          initialEndDate={initialValues.rangeEndDate}
-          startValueGetter={getter}
-          endValueGetter={getter}
+          startValueGetter={startGetter}
+          endValueGetter={endGetter}
         >
           {({
-            getStartInputProps,
-            getEndInputProps,
             endDateExclude,
             startDateExclude,
           }) => (